-“A nostalgic view of Finland lives through the memory of the war,” says the young researcher.
+“A nostalgic view of Finland lives through the memory of the war,” says Holmila.
 “The war effort showed proof of moral values that were, and still are, held in high regard, such as patriotism and working together for a greater cause.”
-Holmila seems to say that people dissatisfied with today’s diverse society seek the blueprint for a society that supposedly used to exist.
+He seems to say that people dissatisfied with today’s diverse society seek the blueprint for a society that supposedly used to exist.
 But how accurate is that picture?

 Rising above the national perspective